-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for Year 3 (2023-24) Enter information in this box when completing the LCAP for 2021- 22 .
-Enter information in this box when completing the LCAP for 2021- 22 .
-Enter information in this box when completing the LCAP for 2022- 23 .
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for Year 3 (2023-24) Enter information in this box when completing the LCAP for 2021-22 .
+Enter information in this box when completing the LCAP for 2021-22 .
+Enter information in this box when completing the LCAP for 2022-23 .
 Leave blank until then.
-Enter information in this box when completing the LCAP for 2023- 24 .
+Enter information in this box when completing the LCAP for 2023-24 .
 Leave blank until then.
-Enter information in this box when completing the LCAP for 2024- 25 .
+Enter information in this box when completing the LCAP for 2024-25 .
 Leave blank until then.
-Enter information in this box when completing the LCAP for 2021- 22 .
+Enter information in this box when completing the LCAP for 2021-22 or when adding a new metric.